paalkobb/springDataJpaExamples/README.md

 ### 1)<br>
 To run the project, you need to connect it to a local Microsoft SQL database instance.
-After this you have to reformat the application.properties file, and edit the following lines:<br>
+After this you have to reformat the application.properties file, and edit the following lines:<br><br>
 spring.datasource.url=jdbc:sqlserver://localhost;databaseName=<<i>DATABASENAME</i>><br>
 spring.datasource.username=<<i>USERNAME</i>><br>
 spring.datasource.password=<<i>PASSWORD</i>><br>